 The thought of wearing long pants, socks, shoes, and spring jacket during the summer is dreadful for some.
 You will be glad you did after you catch a site of the mosquitoes at Frosty Drew during the summer!

 - Dressing for Winter Conditions

 During the winter months Ninigret Park is COLD!
 The Observatory cannot be heated.
 We lack a heater because rising heat causes distortions which ruin telescopic viewing.
-While we often open the Nature Center as a warm up hut, we only can allow visitors in there when a staffer is available.
+While we often open the Sky Theatre as a warm up hut, we only can allow visitors in there when a staffer is available.
 You may arrive on a night when we have no one who can take you over to get warm.

 People frequently arrive at the Observatory wearing a light jacket and fabric covered shoes.
 We are so used to the idea that buildings are warm that we forget that being exposed to the cold of a winter's night can be very uncomfortable.
 Winter nights are much colder than most people expect.
 Most people do not realize that on a clear winter's night they actually radiate directly into space.
 Cold concrete drains heat rapidly.
 Within a very short time these inadequately dressed visitors are forced to leave.

 Hats are an absolute must-have!
 You radiate a great deal of heat through your head and you will be cold immediately without a good hat.
 Wear thick soled shoes.
 Canvas shoes simply are useless for keeping your feet warm.
 Sweaters are great but only if you have a windbreaker or parka.
 A knitted sweater in a stiff moist wind is only slightly better than a cotton shirt unless something breaks the wind.

 Frosty Drew Observatory staff dress in layers during the winter and for a very good reason.
 You should consider doing the same.
 Please read Properly dressing in layers for Winter cold to familiarize yourself with adequate dressing processes.